YUENDUMU FAMILY CENTRE

 Nature Play Elements: ELC AREA: Timber cubby climber, decking, sand and water play timber troughs, ground and balancing logs, climbing logs, steppers.

-FaFT (babies) AREA: Water play timber troughs and rocks; abacus, timber cradle swing, cubby shelters (2), ground logs and rocks, steppers, sand; fire and smoking circle, baby timber rocker with carved coolamon.
+FaFT (babies) AREA: Water play timber troughs and rocks; abacus, timber cradle swing, cubby shelters, fire and smoking circle, baby timber rocker with carved coolamon.

 Entry Statement Elements: Large Lizard timber sculpture (Mulyurlinji), 3 Steel Sculptures totem Artworks (Marlu, Aboriginal Woman with baby in Coolamon, Yankirri) with rock surrounds, vertical and ground logs.